statebox/dstbx/README.md

       ([2,3], [])
     ]

-To create an instance, use the `Instance s t` data structure.
+To create an instance, use the `Inst` data structure.

+It has two constructors,

+- `Init` takes a net and a transition
+- `Fire` takes an instance and a transition

 Fire the first transition